 “Beauty comes within from ourselves, the land, our People, and the Universe, which is why I must paint.” -Monique Holiday

-Monique Holiday is a Diné painter whose work reflects interconnected energies between the land, animals, and her tribe.
-She works primarily with acrylic, oil, and digital paints.
-As a child, Monique enjoyed watching her father, Leland Holiday, paint and followed his footsteps.
-She loved drawing and painting throughout her K-12 years.
-In 2014, Holiday won 1st place with her tribute painting to Jean-Michel Basquiat at the Young at Art! competition.
-That same year, she became a representing Artist at Toh-Atin Gallery alongside her father for 10 years.
+Monique Holiday is a Diné painter whose work reflects interconnected energies between the land, her heritage, animals, and universe.
+She works primarily with acrylic, digital paints, watercolor, and oil.
+As a child during the 1990s, Monique enjoyed watching her father, Leland Holiday, as he painted and carved his Navajo folk art.
+After learning a few Art lessons from her dad, Monique kept drawing and painting throughout her K-12 years.
+Representing Bloomfield High School, Holiday competed in a Young at Art! competition against 94 high school students across the the Four Corners region.
+She won 1st place overall with her tribute painting to Jean-Michel Basquiat in 2014.
+That same year, she became a representing Artist at Toh-Atin Gallery alongside her father for a future decade.
+In 2023, Holiday graduated with a Bachelor’s degree in Studio Arts Painting from the Institute of American Indian Arts.
+The following year, she received her Associate’s degree in Liberal Arts from San Juan College.
+Holiday is pursuing her Master’s degree in Teaching at the Fort Lewis College Graduate Program.
+Monique also served four years showcasing hundreds of diverse artists across the Four Corners region, including Indigenous Nations, as a gallery assistant.
+She has been recently promoted as an Art Coordinator for the San Juan College Art Gallery.
+With her Master’s degree, Monique plans to become an Art Teacher and teach within her community.
 Her work has been acquired by private, national, and international collectors.
-In 2023, Holiday graduated with a Bachelor’s in Studio Arts Painting from the Institute of American Indian Arts.
-The following year, she earned an Associate’s in Liberal Arts from San Juan College.
-This fall, she will be pursuing her Master of Arts in Teaching at the Fort Lewis Graduate Program.
-Besides painting and studying, Monique spent four years exhibiting hundreds of diverse artists, including Indigenous Nations, and their works as a gallery representative.
-She has been recently promoted as an Art Coordinator for the San Juan College Art Gallery.
-With her Master’s, Monique plans to become an Art educator and teach within her community.